The US SEC iXBRL Reporting Mandate

 Form 20-F – This is an annual report filing that all FPIs with listed equity shares in US stock exchanges are required to file with the US SEC.
 This typically follows after the foreign issuer files their F-1 and their securities are issued.
 The 20-F is filed annually by non-US and non-Canadian companies that have securities trading in the US.
 It standardizes the reporting requirements of foreign-based companies and mandates them to make the report available to shareholders on their website.

 Form 40-F – This form is used by companies domiciled in Canada having securities registered in the US.
-It is an annual filing and analogous to the 10-K in content and purpose.
+It is an annual filing analogous to the 10-K in content and purpose.
 The form contains elements like a business overview explanation, strategy explanations, end markets served, competitive advantages, and industry structure.

 Form 8-K – The 8-K is used by companies to report corporate changes or unscheduled material events that could be of importance to the US SEC or shareholders.
 It notifies the public of events that included acquisitions, director resignations, bankruptcies, or changes in the fiscal year.
-Companies usually have four business days to file an 8-K for specified items and are usually used on a need basis by them.
+Companies usually have four business days to file an 8-K for specified items which are usually used on a need basis by them.
 It can prove to be a valuable resource of unfiltered and complete information for analysts and investors alike.

 Form 10-Q – This form is a comprehensive quarterly report of financial performance that is submitted by all public companies to the US SEC.
 It is generally unaudited and firms are required to disclose relevant information regarding their finances as a result of their business operations.
 It is filed for each of the first 3 quarters of a company’s fiscal year and contains financial statements, disclosures, management discussions, analyses, and internal controls for the previous quarter.
 Depending on the public float, it is filed between 40 and 45 days after the end of the quarter.
 It is a snapshot of the company’s current financial position.
 It provides stakeholders with relevant information that they can compare to previous periods and use to gauge the outlook for the performance of the stock.

 Form 10-K – The most popular of all SEC forms, the 10-K is filed annually by all publicly traded companies in the US to report their financial performance to the US SEC.
 It contains a lot more information than a company’s annual report including elements like company history, organizational structure, earnings per share, executive compensation, subsidiaries, financial statements, and other relevant information.
 It includes 5 main sections, viz., business, risk factors, selected financial data, management discussion and analysis, and financial statements and supplementary data.
-It also includes signed letters by the CEO and CFO attesting to the veracity of the information on the report.
+It also includes signed letters by the CEO and CFO attesting to the veracity of the information in the report.
 10-Ks are useful tools for investors and other stakeholders to make informed decisions about their investments.

 Amendments – In addition to these forms, any amendments to these forms are recorded in forms with the suffix “/A”.
-For example, an amendment to a company’s annual 10-K is recorded using Form 10-K/A and so on.
+For example, an amendment to a company’s annual 10-K is recorded using Form 10-K/A, and so on.

 To stay on top of all forms that the SEC needs your company to file in iXBRL, you need a trusted and reliable XBRL solution provider by your side.
 Here’s how we can help.